b005t3r/Resin3DPrinterCalibrationSuite/README.md

 # Army of Pegs: Exposure Uniformity Calibration

-*This step is completely optional and quite OCD.
-After determining the correct exposure time in one area of the build plate, using a single [Peg of Calibration](#peg-of-calibration-exposure-time-calibration-for-dimensional-accuracy) model, you may want to see how that result compares across the rest of the build plate - if you are a complete lunatic, that is.*
+*This step is completely optional and admittedly a bit OCD.
+After determining the correct exposure time in one area of the build plate using a single [Peg of Calibration](#peg-of-calibration-exposure-time-calibration-for-dimensional-accuracy) model, you may want to see how that result compares across the rest of the build plate, if you are a complete lunatic, that is.*

 Forty-five additional Peg models are provided in this suite.
 Each model has the same dimensions, but each one is uniquely marked on its flat top side: